zry98/movistar-home-hacks/RG3205W/README.en.md

 > [!IMPORTANT]
 > It is recommended to use the [Qualcomm EDL mode](https://en.wikipedia.org/wiki/Qualcomm_EDL_mode) to make a full flash dump first, so that you can always restore it back to stock if anything goes wrong.

-You can make the device enter EDL mode by shorting the USB `D+` and `GND` pins (for example, using metal knife or tweezers) while plugging in the power cable, and holding for 3 seconds before releasing.
+You can make the device enter EDL mode by short-circuiting the USB `D+` and `GND` pins (for example, using metal knife or tweezers) while plugging in the power cable, keep the short-circuit for 3 seconds before releasing it.

+For the rev4 variant, you can short-circuit the pins 3 and 6 of the 6-pin pin-header connector marked "J4902".

 Then you can use [Qualcomm's QPST tool](https://qpsttool.com/) on Windows, or better yet, B.Kerler's [edl](https://github.com/bkerler/edl) tool (cross-platform) to dump and flash the ROM.